Deep Policy Iteration with Integer Programming for Inventory Management: Inventory Management Application

-The rotated inventory becomes the inventory pipeline for the next time period.
-That is, $\bf{I}_{t+1} = I^{\prime}_t$. \end{enumerate} The problem of maximizing profits can be now written as a MDP.
-In particular, the state space \textit{s} is the pipeline inventory vector \textbf{I}; the action space is defined by the set of feasible actions; the transition function $\mathcal{T}$ is defined by the set of next-state equations (which depend on the distribution of demand $D^d_l$); and the reward from each state is the profit minus the inventory holding and trans-shipment costs in each period.
+The problem of maximizing profits in this replenishment problem can now be formulated as an MDP.
+In particular, the state space \( s \) is the pipeline inventory vector \( \mathbf{I} \); the action space is defined by the set of feasible actions; the transition function \( \mathcal{T} \) is defined by the set of next-state equations (which depend on the distribution of demand \( D^d_l \)); and the reward from each state is the profit minus the inventory holding and trans-shipment costs in each period.
 We can write the optimization problem using Bellman recursion.
-Let

-denote the revenue per node as a function of the pipeline inventory, the trans-shipment decisions, and the stochastic demand and production.
+Let \(\!
+R_l(\mathbf{I}, \mathbf{x}, D) = \mathtt{rs}_l - \mathtt{tsc}_l - \mathtt{hsc}_l \!\) denote the revenue per node as a function of the pipeline inventory, the trans-shipment decisions, and the stochastic demand and production.
 Then, the total revenue generated from the supply chain in each time period is

 Similarly, the optimization problem can be written as